JoelZK/Ordered-Array-Search-Algorithms/README.md

 # Ordered-Array-Search-Algorithms
-Collected some of the algorithms and improved by myself
+Collected some of the Sorted array searching algorithms and improved by myself.